PatrickH39/Counterpoints-Extension/docs/about/references.md

 Howell, Elizabeth.
 “International Space Station: Facts, History & Tracking.”
 Space.com, Space, 13 Oct.
 2021, https://www.space.com/16748-international-space-station.html.
 “Islamic State.”
 Islamic State - Wikipedia, Wikimedia Foundation, 12 Dec.
 2021, https://en.wikipedia.org/wiki/Islamic_State.

+Kachur, Torah.
+“Taking the Field out of the Farm: Growing Produce in Space Is Closer than We Think.”
+Taking the Field out of the Farm: Growing Produce in Space Is Closer than We Think | CBC News, CBC / Radio Canada, 6 Apr.
+2017, https://www.cbc.ca/news/science/growing-food-space-1.4058203.

 Pataki, Amy.
 How Space Technology Is Helping Canadians Boldly Grow Where No One Has Grown Before, Toronto Star, 6 May 2016, https://www.thestar.com/life/food_wine/restaurants/2016/05/06/how-space-technology-is-helping-canadians-boldly-grow-where-no-one-has-grown-before.html.

 Prévost-Manuel, Jade.
 “How Canadians Could Help Astronauts Grow Food for Long Stays on the Moon | CBC News.”
 Growing Deep Space Food Is a New Frontier, and Canadians Will Test Its Limits, CBC / Radio Canada, 21 Feb.
 2021, https://www.cbc.ca/news/science/deep-space-food-nasa-canada-1.5915888.